 Best For: Businesses managing multiple freelancers or those needing affordable access to a wide range of skills.

-Freelancer.com is one of the world’s largest freelance platforms, connecting over 32 million users across more than 2,700 service categories.
+Freelancer.com is one of the world’s largest freelance platforms, with 87.5 million registered users and over 25.3 million total jobs posted.
 The platform covers virtually every discipline, from web development and graphic design to data entry, finance, and digital marketing.
+In FY2025, Freelancer.com reported $55.3 million in revenue and its first-ever record net profit.

-They provide project tracking, milestones, and secure escrow payments, offering employers financial confidence.
-While their open model grants access to vast talent, careful screening is needed due to varying quality and pricing, making complex project hiring time-intensive.
+The platform provides project tracking, milestones, and secure escrow payments, offering employers financial confidence.
+While the open model grants access to vast talent, careful screening is needed due to varying quality and pricing.

 Standout Feature: Massive global reach with tens of millions of users and thousands of service categories under one roof.